sentclose/sentc-docs/docs/guide/README.md

 #### Secure storage

 The standard storage for keys is shared preferences.
-This is however not secure and will leave the keys unencrypted on your device.
+This is, however, not secure and will leave the keys unencrypted on your device.

 We also provide another storage solution with [flutter_secure_storage](https://github.com/mogol/flutter_secure_storage).
-This will encrypt the keys and stored them into a keychain.
+This will encrypt the keys and store them into a keychain.

 Install the storage: